Where are you located?

 What should I bring?

 Water is good.
 Water is always good!
-To avoid spills that someone could slip on, we don’t allow water in the classroom areas.
+To avoid spills that someone could slip on, we don’t allow containers without tight lids in the classroom areas.
 But there’s a spot right outside the classroom where you can stash your water bottle and access it easily when you’re taking a breather.
 And don’t worry — if you forget to bring it, we do have bottled water for sale.

 A small towel is a good thing too.
 You’ll work up a sweat in class.